 Skip to main content

-This is the core problem the Court Rules Linter solves.
-Two judges in the same courthouse, same district, same floor — but radically different requirements for the exact same filing.
+This is the core problem Court Rules solves.
+Two judges in the same courthouse, same district, same floor, but radically different requirements for the exact same filing.

 The scenario